k-giardchase/rpgame/README.md

 ##Technologies Used
 <a href='https://angularjs.org/'>AngularJS</a> <br>
 <a href='http://angular-ui.github.io/'>AngularUI</a><br>
-Javascript
+Javascript <br>
+<a href='http://getbootstrap.com/'>Bootstrap </a>for styling <br>

 ##Use and Editing
+To use the app,
+1. Clone the repository `git clone https://github.com/k-giardchase/rpgame.git`
+2. Change directory into the folder `cd rpgame`
-To use the app, clone the repository.
-In your command line, start a server by typing `python -m SimpleHTTPServer`.
-In your web browser, navigate to `localhost:8000` .<br><br>
+3. Start a python server by typing `python -m SimpleHTTPServer` <br>
+4. In your web browser, navigate to `localhost:8000` <br>